rostyhn/UnifiedCopyPaste/readme.md

 While there isn't a separate executable to copy the server's clipboard contents yet, included within `scripts` is a sample .sh script that you could bind to a key in your favorite window / desktop manager to copy the server's clipboard contents.

 ## Sample script
-The script itself is a simple one-liner:
+The script `get_clipboard.sh` itself is a simple one-liner:
 ```
 curl -X GET http://localhost:8000/api/get_clipboard | xclip -sel clip
 ```